-Since 2008, he has initiated the Collective’s domestic and global partnerships with: Gundungurra Aboriginal Heritage Association (NSW), Gundungurra Tribal Council (NSW), Blue Mountains Cultural Centre (NSW), Blue Mountains City Council (NSW), The Dame Joan Sutherland Centre of Performing Arts (NSW), Dirtyfeet (NSW), Aboriginal Centre of Performing Arts (QLD), Leigh Warren & Dancers (SA), Opera Queensland (QLD), Lara Kramer Danse (Montreal), Alberta Aboriginal Arts (Canada) and Insight Dance Company (NYC).
+Since 2008 Ian has established the Collective’s national & international partnerships including but not limited to; The Gundungurra Aboriginal Heritage Association (NSW), Gundungurra Tribal Council (NSW), The Blue Mountains Cultural Centre (NSW), Blue Mountains City Council, The Dame Joan Sutherland Centre of Performing Arts (NSW), Dirtyfeet (NSW), Leigh Warren & Dancers (SA), ACPA (QLD), Opera Queensland (QLD), Lara Kramer Danse (Montreal), Alberta Aboriginal Arts (Canada), C. Eule Dance Company (LA), & Insight Dance Company (NYC).

 Ian has held three public service roles at Arts NSW (now formally known as Create NSW).
 Create NSW is the NSW Government's arts policy & funding body who provides advice to the Minister for the Arts.
 These roles included; Aboriginal Project Officer, Acting Senior Aboriginal Cultural Development Officer & the A/Program Officer Visual Arts, Museums, & Literature.
 Over the duration of these roles Ian was involved implementing (Stage two) of the NSW Aboriginal Arts & Cultural Strategy (2015 – 2018) into the sector.